reversesigh/cosmos_node-initial_setup/05_sync.md

 ## State Sync

 This is my preferred method for syncing up a new node.
 Run a command similar to this one one most chains to get a trusted hash and block height.
-Replace `Polkachu`'s RPC in the example with a public RPC address that fits your needs:
+Replace `Polkachu`'s RPC in the example with a public RPC address that fits your needs (for example if you are trying to state sync Comdex, you'll need to find a Comdex RPC instead):

 `curl -s https://cosmos-rpc.polkachu.com:443/commit | jq "{height: .result.signed_header.header.height, hash: .result.signed_header.commit.block_id.hash}"`